Skip to content

 dtst analyze

-Analyzes images in the source folders and writes per-image sidecar JSON files containing the requested metadata (perceptual hash, blur score, or both).
-Sidecars are merged incrementally — running with --phash then --blur accumulates both.
+Analyzes images in the source folders and writes per-image sidecar JSON files containing the requested metrics.
+Sidecars are merged incrementally — running with different metrics accumulates results.

 Usage: